Minimum Grade Requirements

 Any student placed on Dismissal has the right to appeal to change that status.
 Students must initiate the appeal process with Student Success Center.

 - Students will be counseled by a Student Academic Success Coach.
-The student will obtain the appeal form, complete it, and submit any supporting documentation to the Academic Success Coach at least15 days before the start of the term.
-This appeal should only be completed in extenuating circumstances.
-The Academic Suspension committee is within their rights to deny the appeal and require the student to sit out the requisite amount of time.
+The student will complete the online appeal form and submit any supporting documentation to the Academic Success Coach by the required deadline.
+The Academic Suspension committee is within their rights to deny the appeal.

 - The form will be reviewed by Academic Suspension Committee and a determination made regarding the outcome.
-If a student’s appeal is approved, the student must then participate in the JAGS program as part of their requirement for reinstatement.
+If a student’s appeal is approved, the student must then participate in the academic recovery program as part of their requirement for reinstatement.

 - If approved, the student is informed by the Director of Student Success and the Office of the Registrar is informed to allow registration for that term.
 Reinstated students will be limited to 13 hours automatically.
 It is at the Suspension Committee’s discretion to limit the student further (3, 6, 9, or 12 hours).
 The restriction will stay on as long as the student is on scholastic probation or reinstatement.